gourmetjs/gourmet-ssr/docs/tutorial-5.md

 The props returned by a page component's `getInitialProps()` will be serialized as a JSON object and transferred to the client.
 That is, a page component's `getInitialProps()` will be executed on the server-side only.

-A view component (React I80's matching route component) also supports `getInitialProps()`.
-If defined, the result object is handed over to the view component as properties, in addition to the page component's result of `getInitialProps()`, in case it is defined as well.
+A route component also supports `getInitialProps()`.
+If defined, the result object is handed over to the route component as props, in addition to the page component's result of `getInitialProps()`, in case it is defined as well.

-One subtlety of view component's `getInitialProps()` is that, because views can be switched on the client side, it can be executed on the client as well.
-The initial content rendered on the server will contain a serialized result of the initial view component's `getInitialProps()`, so it will not be executed on the client side just like a page component.
-However, if a view switch occurs on the client, the newly activated view's `getInitialProps()` will be executed on the browser.
+One subtlety of route component's `getInitialProps()` is that, because routes can be switched on the client side, it can be executed on the client as well.
+The initial content rendered on the server will contain a serialized result of the initial route component's `getInitialProps()`, so it will not be executed on the client side just like a page component.
+However, if a route switch occurs on the client, the newly activated route's `getInitialProps()` will be executed on the browser.

 > The idea of the asynchronous data fetching via a static function of a component, named `getInitialProps()`, was made popular by [Next.js](https://nextjs.org/learn/basics/fetching-data-for-pages).
 We appreciate their work for the inspiration.